 Decision-making: how is the crisis reshuffling the deck?

-What are the characteristics of crisis situations that affect decision-making?
+What are the characteristics of crises that affect decision-making?

 - The unprecedented aspect: The crisis has called a halt to “business as usual”.
 We are not prepared because the situation is new or unprecedented.